aluxnimm/outlookcaldavsynchronizer/README.md

 ### Autodiscovery ###

-You can use the exact calendar URL or the principal url and use the 'Test settings' button in the option dialog to try to autodiscover available calendars on the server.
-You can  then choose one of the found calendars in the new window.
+You can use the exact calendar/addressbook URL or the principal url and use the 'Test settings' button in the option dialog to try to autodiscover available calendars and addressbooks on the server.
+You can  then choose one of the found calendars or addressbooks in the new window.
-If your server has redirections for well-known Urls (./well-known/caldav/) you need to enter the server name only (without path).
+If your server has redirections for well-known Urls (./well-known/caldav/ and ./well-known/carddav/ ) you need to enter the server name only (without path).

-### Trouble Shooting ###
+## Trouble Shooting ##

 Options and state information is stored in the following folder: